GamesEverMade/.github/profile/README.md

 # Games Ever Made

-Games Ever Made is a passionate joint venture founded by four lifelong friends from the vibrant heart of Brazil.
+Games Ever Made is founded by four lifelong friends from Brazil.
 United by creativity and a love for games, we aim to bring unique gaming experiences to players around the world.

 ## Mission